• Skip to primary navigation

 Easy Enchilada Skillet

 This Easy Enchilada Skillet is so simple to make, you get all the flavors you love in traditional enchiladas without all the work!
 This one pan enchilada recipe only requires 7 ingredients and about 30 minutes.
-You can make this during a busy week or for a fun weekend dinner!
+You can also add chicken, beef or beans for a new flavor.
+Make this during a busy week or for a fun weekend dinner!

 Enchilada Skillet topped with cilantro and avocado, with margaritas

-Pair this enchilada skillet recipe with refried beans, Mexican Rice, and of course, chips and salsa!
-Don’t forget the tequila mules!
+Pair this enchilada skillet recipe with refried beans or Instant Pot Refried Beans, Mexican Rice, and of course, chips and salsa!
+Don’t forget the tequila mules or margaritas!

 Looking for a more traditional Chicken Enchilada Recipe?
 Check out My Favorite Chicken Enchiladas.